ptr727/PlexCleaner/README.md

 The `reencode` command will re-encode the media files using `FFMPeg` and H264 at `VideoEncodeQuality` for video, and `AudioEncodeCodec` for audio.

 The `deinterlace` command will de-interlace interlaced media files using `HandBrake` with the `--comb-detect --decomb` filter.

+Unlike the `process` command, no conditional logic will be appied, the file will be always be modified.

 ### Monitor

 The `monitor` command will watch the specified folders for changes, and process the directories with changes.

 Note that the [FileSystemWatcher](https://docs.microsoft.com/en-us/dotnet/api/system.io.filesystemwatcher?view=netcore-3.1) is not always reliable on Linux or NAS Samba shares.
 Also note that changes made directly to the underlying filesystem will not trigger when watching the SMB shares, e.g. when a Docker container writes to a mapped volume, the SMB view of that volume will not trigger.

+### Verify

+The `verify` command will use `FFmpeg` to render the file streams and report on any container or stream errors.

 ## Tools and Utilitites